andela-technology/qualified-docs/content/creating-content/challenges/guides/sql-without-rspec.md

 The rationale with hiding the testing suite is that you may want candidates to be concerned with SQL only.
 Exposing the testing code can serve to confuse candidates or pollute signals, since candidates with prior experience in the testing suite language would likely be at an advantage.

 However, when things go wrong in the course of a solution attempt, candidates (and sometimes reviewers and content creators) may have a hard time debugging problems when the testing code is hidden.
 It can be harder to understand exactly how the database was built and ascertain the contents of the tables.
 There's no way for candidates to tweak and experiment with the tests when they're hidden.
-In many cases, candidates testing for SQL are familiar with one or more languages and they'd be happy to have access to the harness code.
+In many cases, candidates testing for SQL skills are familiar with the harness language and could be frustrated by not having access to it.

-It might make sense to try to strike a balance between the two approaches: provide just enough information that candidates can debug, understand and experiment, while hiding most of the unsightly CSV-loading code and schema building that can be presented in the description in a more language-agnostic context.
+It might make sense to try to strike a balance between the two approaches: provide just enough information that candidates can debug, understand and experiment, while hiding most of the unsightly CSV-loading code and schema building.
+The schema can be presented in the description in a more language-agnostic context.
 A few words of clarification can help explain whatever approach was taken and offer tips on how to interface with the testing suite, if present.

 There's no single correct approach here; it's a matter of use case.

 :::caution
 If your preference is to hide the language, your choice for avoiding Ruby/RSpec may be driven mostly by your content creator feeling more comfortable working in another language.
 This is a legitimate reason to avoid Ruby, but keep in mind that our Ruby/RSpec SQL environment has useful helper methods for fetching CSVs, building tables and automatically generating testing suites.
 It uses a [Ruby daff gem](https://rubygems.org/gems/daff/versions/1.3.27) to show a pretty HTML diff between the actual and expected rows returned by the candidate's solution query.
-By striking out with another language environment, you'll be "on your own" to recreate some of these features (or live without them).
+By striking out with another language environment, you'll be "on your own" to recreate some of these features (or consent to live without them).

-Please search the library for the Qualified's Advanced Output Syntax Walkthrough for tips on building your own HTML tables.
+Please search the challenge library for Qualified's Advanced Output Syntax Walkthrough for tips on building your own HTML tables.
 :::

 ## Using PCC to test SQL with any language